-Prospective students are strongly encouraged to set an appointment with an academic advisor before starting any prerequisite testing and coursework.
-Contact the OneStop to make an appointment with an academic advisor by calling Student Services at (269) 927-8128.
+Prospective students are strongly encouraged to contact an academic advisor before starting any prerequisite testing and coursework.
+Students can send questions to email@example.com or make an advising appointment using the Appointments link on their LMC Navigate account.

 Why Study Nursing at LMC?